 An original source might be the website www.behaviormodel.org or my book, Tiny Habits.
 You can put a link to the relevant website in your publication, on your slide, in your social media post, email, or newsletter.

 To share graphics from the Tiny Habits book, you can ask students, participants, clients, viewers to get my book and go to the page where the graphic is.
 You can also hold up your own copy of the book turned to the page on which the graphic is found.

-During video recorded presentations given online via Zoom or another webinar kind of tool, you can screen share and have a browser open to www.behaviormodel.org (or relevant website) and show my intellectual property from the original source.
+During recorded and unrecorded video presentations given online via Zoom or another webinar kind of tool, you can screen share and have a browser open to www.behaviormodel.org (or relevant website) and show my intellectual property from the original source.
 Please share my copyrighted works from my official websites and not from others who may not have authorization to use my IP and/or use it inaccurately.
 There is a lot out there that falls into the latter category.

 You may find a video online at www.behaviormodel.org or one in the public realm where I teach the Fogg Behavior Model or some other concept.
 These can be a good way to have a Behavior Design concept succinctly explained by an expert (me), instead of drawing it up yourself if your presentation/class is being video recorded.
 You can put a link to the video on a slide or share in chat and participants can open a browser window on their own device and view the video from there without it being recorded through Zoom or whatever web-based meeting tool is being used.
 If a video of me teaching the concept were to become part of what you record, you are in “derivative” territory again.